 - Strong positioning statement: this line should sum up your value proposition.

 - Client or Customer Profile: Your target market – who buys your services or products

 - How we work: How you engage customers or clients

 - Key Questions: Things people can listen for that may indicate an opportunity.

 - Experience: A few bullet points to bolster credibility

-- Contact information: Keep it simple.
+- Contact information: Keep it simple and give people options.

 - Industry experience: For B2B companies, it is very helpful for people to know the industries in which you’ve worked.
 This section may vary if you don’t specialize by industry vertical.